agentOfChaos/oversized_syringe/README.md

 # Roadmap

-1. Creation of entirely new package files
-2. Extensive testing
+1. Extensive testing
-3. GUI
-4. Speed improvement
-5. Better compression algorithm
+2. Better compression algorithm
+3. Speed improvement (parallelization and whatnot)
+4. GUI
-6. Support for other OSes
+5. Test support for other OSes

 # Thanks to